thijsvb/VirtualExposition/Documentation/MRContext.md

 ## Virtual Exposition
 First I’ll be rating the Virtual Exposition on these four criteria.
 Since there are the options in the AR app to use it handheld or in a VR headset, I’ll rate those separately.

-For both of them the AR app is fairly close to reality in the RV Continuum, because it just adds some images to reality.
+The handheld version is a clear example of AR, since it adds an image to reality.
+When using the app in a VR viewer it can be concidered closer to VR.
+This is because it augments the entire field of view, so you're placed in a different reality.

 For both options the EWK is the same.
 It’s quite low, because the app only recognizes the targets.
 But apart from knowing where the targets and the models are in relation to each other, it has no model of any other objects or even itself in 3D space.